phenotypic/WiFiCrackPy/README.md

 There are two independent scripts included in this repository.
 The first, `WiFiCrackPy.py`, captures the necessary Wi-Fi packets associated with WPA(2) handshakes and then utilises [hashcat](https://github.com/hashcat/hashcat) to attempt to extract the hashed passkey.

 The second script, `WiFiCrackPy-DeAuth.py`, is a slightly modified version of the first, and can speed up the process of packet capturing by utilising [`zizzania`](https://github.com/cyrus-and/zizzania) to send DeAuth frames to the stations whose handshake is needed.
-As such, this script is superior to the first, but there are compatibility issues with newer Mac models including all Apple Silicon MacBooks.
+As such, this script is superior to the first, but there are compatibility issues with newer devices including all Apple silicon MacBooks.

 ## Prerequisites